angelothegreat13/task-management-system/README.md

 - Composer (https://getcomposer.org/download/)

 ## How to Install
-- Clone this repository in your local machine
+- Clone this repository in your local machine (git clone <repository-url>)
 - Open your terminal and navigate to your project using (cd <localpath>)
 - Create .env file and copy the content of env.local
 - Run the following command